The Metal Element

 Dry winds and dust, hair full of knots.
 Gardens are dead, animals not fed… People mumble as leaves crumble, fire ashes tumble.

 Throughout California, early autumn is wildfire season, the spurious offspring of the slow climate apocalypse, the shifting winds, and encroachment upon the urban-wildland interface that ravages our typically halcyon homestead.
 In the Five Element Cycle, Fire shapes, melts, and controls Metal, and when the two meet in the blustery, shifty, liminal cauldron of Autumn, we all feel the capricious chemistry.
 Fire melts the order of the Metal element inside of us, disintegrating the hardened belief that all is tidy and contained, that we have some modicum of control over the shenanigans of the Heavens.
 Metal is mastery, and for the things we have yet to master (ala WEATHER), Fire can threaten Metal’s sense of stability and adeptness.
 I see this emerge clinically every year in my practice.
-Anxiety, apprehension, desolation, grief… they all seep into the consciousness as the physical symptoms of Fire and dryness attacking the Lungs start to appear: dry cough, parched nose and throat, over-sensitivity to wind and changes in the environment, tiny streaks of blood in the phlegm, phlegm being lodged deep in the lungs, lingering sore throat, and that scurrilous ‘black gunk’, aka toxic particulate matter in the upper respiratory tract.
+Anxiety, apprehension, desolation, grief… they all seep into the consciousness as the physical symptoms of Fire and dryness attacking the Lungs start to appear: dry cough, parched nose and throat, over-sensitivity to wind and changes in the environment, eczema flares, tiny streaks of blood in the phlegm, phlegm being lodged deep in the lungs, lingering sore throat, and that scurrilous ‘black gunk’ - toxic particulate matter in the upper respiratory tract.

 Though the adeptness of Chinese medicine rests in highly individuated care via your local Acu Crone, desperate times call for desperate measures.
 Thusly, I put together a shopping list (very Metal) for harmonizing Metal and Fire during wildfire season at the behest of my patients near and abroad, who are reaching out for support.